 “Yes!
 No spider webs.
 We’ll be picking them out of the bushes until Thanksgiving!”

-There you have it, some thoughts on filler, interiority, and interruptions!
+There you have it — some thoughts on, well, how to show thoughts in writing!
 Happy (early) Halloween!